String Connections and Chern-Simons Theory

 It remains to check that the transformation $\sigma$ preserves connections.
 In order to see this, consider the commutative diagram of Figure \ref{compmorph}, which expresses the compatibility between $\sigma$, $\sigma'$ and $\beta$.
 Since all transformations that appear in this diagram are invertible, we can rearrange it as an equation

 where $\bullet$ denotes the vertical composition of transformations.
-Now, since the right hand side of this equation is a connection-preserving transformation, also $\id \circ \sigma$ is connection-preserving.
-Just like above, it follows that $\sigma$ is connection-preserving.
+Now, since the right hand side of this equation is a connection-preserving transformation, $\id \circ \sigma$ is also connection-preserving.
+Just as above, it follows that $\sigma$ is connection-preserving.

-\subsection{Lemma \ref{lemaction1} (a): Well-definedness of the Action \\on compatible Connections}
+\subsection{Lemma \ref{lemaction1} (a): Well-definedness of the Action on compatible Connections}

 We prove that the action of the vector space $V_{\mathbb{T}}$ on the connections on a trivialization $\mathbb{T}$ of a bundle 2-gerbe $\mathbb{G}$ with connection takes compatible connections to compatible connections.
-First we have to fix some notation.

 The bundle 2-gerbe $\mathbb{G}$ has a covering $\pi:Y \to M$ and a bundle gerbe $\mathcal{P}$ over $Y^{[2]}$.
 The bundle gerbe $\mathcal{P}$ in turn has a covering $\chi:X \to Y^{[2]}$.
 The trivialization $\mathbb{T}$ has a bundle gerbe $\mathcal{S}$ over $Y$, an isomorphism $\mathcal{A}$ over $Y^{[2]}$ and a transformation $\sigma$.
 Its bundle gerbe $\mathcal{S}$ has a covering $\omega: W \to Y$.
 Expanding the definitions of tensor products and isomorphisms between bundle gerbes, the isomorphism $\mathcal{A}: \mathcal{P} \otimes \pi_2^{*}\mathcal{S} \to \pi_1^{*}\mathcal{S}$ comes with a covering